-[fn 1] The 48 contiguous states and Washington, D.C., are in central North America between Canada and Mexico.
+Forty-eight states and the capital's federal district are contiguous in North America between Canada and Mexico.
+Contents Etymology The Americas are believed to be named for the Italian explorer Amerigo Vespucci.
+History Indigenous peoples and pre-Columbian history Effects on and interaction with native populations European settlements.
 New Orleans.
-New Orleans (/nuː ˈɔːrlɪnz/, /nuː ˈɔːrliənz/, /nuː ɔːrˈliːnz/, or /ˈnɔːrlənz/; French: La Nouvelle-Orléans [la nuvɛlɔʁleɑ̃]) is a major United States port and the largest metropolitan area in the state of Louisiana.
+Consolidated city-parish in Orleans, Louisiana, United States New Orleans (/ˈɔːrl(i)ənz, ɔːrˈliːnz/, locally /ˈnɔːrlənz/; French: La Nouvelle-Orléans [la nuvɛlɔʁleɑ̃] ( listen)) is a major United States port and the largest city and metropolitan area in the state of Louisiana.

 The Mount St. As with most other volcanoes in the Cascade Range, Mount St. Geographic setting and description General A view of St. Mount St. 3-D perspective view of Mount St. Mount St. Prior to the 1980 eruption, Mount St. View of Mount St. April 30, 2015, Mount St. Crater Glacier and other new rock glaciers Summit rim of Mount St. Geologic history St. Caldera.
 Mount Mazama's eruption timeline, an example of caldera formation A caldera is a large cauldron-like volcanic depression, a type of volcanic crater (from one to dozens of kilometers in diameter), formed by the collapse of an emptied magma chamber.